pulp/pulp_installer/docs/customizing.md

 1. If they are not all compatible yet, **wait** for the plugins to be updated for compatibility.
 1. Upgrade `pulp_installer` to the latest version.
+1. Set `pulpcore_update` to `true`.
+This will ensure that even if you are on the same minor release, the latest patch release will be installed.
 1. Set `pulp_install_plugins` with each plugin listed as a key, and with each plugin having a key under it called `upgrade` set to the value `true`.
 1. Re-run `pulp_installer`.
 1. Make sure to save your variables/playbook for later usage.